2014 Wuhan Open

-The 2014 Dongfeng Motor Wuhan Open was a professional women's tennis tournament played on hard courts.
-It was the first edition of the event and part of the WTA Premier 5 series of the 2014 WTA Tour.
-It took place at the Optics Valley International Tennis Center in Wuhan, China between 21 and 27 September 2014.
+The 2014 Dongfeng Motor Wuhan Open was a professional women's tennis tournament played on outdoor hard courts.
+It was the first edition of the tournament and part of the WTA Premier 5 series of the 2014 WTA Tour.
+It took place at the Optics Valley International Tennis Center in Wuhan, China between 21 September and 27 September 2014.
+Third-seeded Petra Kvitová won the singles title.